 The media traffics in tragedy and often fails to report on instances of post-traumatic growth, a concept few are familiar with, and that is the aim of Blue Nostalgia; to tell the untold, the unreported.
 Writing about trauma and the growth that follows is not easy.
 We understand that.
 Know this: You are not alone!
 Anyone who writes about such experiences goes through this unsettling and sometimes scary process of reliving trauma.
 If you are up to the task, please join us here at VPP to help change the national conversation about PTSD.
 After all, if we don’t tell our stories, who will?
 Learn more about how to tell your story here.

 If you see any of the people below on Facebook, Twitter, in an email, or as the author or artist of a work about post-traumatic growth, say hello.
 They work every day to help their fellow veterans and are dedicated to the mission of changing the national conversation about PTSD.

 Joseph Stanfill served 14 years in the active army as a combat engineer, and is a veteran of OIF, OEF, & Kosovo.
-Joseph is a PTSD survivor, and has dedicated himself to helping fellow veterans work their way through the myriad mental health issues surrounding combat, sexual assault, and transitioning.
+Joseph has dedicated himself to helping fellow veterans work their way through the myriad mental health issues surrounding combat, sexual assault, and transitioning.
 His passion is helping veterans to rediscover themselves following trauma, and recognizing the growth and strength obtained through their journey.
 Joseph’s research interests include psychotherapy, substance abuse, and the military family.
-Joseph is currently a psychotherapist working in the Department of Veteran’s Affairs.
+He holds a Masters in Social Work from the University of Southern California, with a concentration in mental health and military social work.
+He is currently a psychotherapist working in the Department of Veteran’s Affairs.
 Joseph is married and blessed with two children.
 His hobbies include hunting, sports, and napping.